adekau/adekau.github.io/README.md

-# quantecon-mini-example
+# Dekau.dev

-A short example showing how to write a lecture series using Jupyter Book 2.0.
+A blog on various math/programming topics.

 ## Creating an Conda Environment